akram-mohammad/greatplaces/README.md

 # Great Places
-Flutter app consists of adding places images and locations using Google Maps.
+Flutter app consists of adding/reviewing places images and locations using Google Maps.